osohq/oso/new-docs/content/python/reference/frameworks/_index.md

 ---
 # Python Frameworks

-In addition to the [base oso Python library](..), we offer specialized libraries for the following Python frameworks:
+In addition to the [base Oso Python library](..), we offer specialized libraries for the following Python frameworks:

 * [Flask](flask)